Strategic clarity for scaling companies

 Why don't you consider this to be "marketing"?

+Because the work happens upstream of marketing.
+Marketing communicates a company's strengths.
+But those strengths are often assumed rather than rigorously defined.
 This work happens with leadership, before messaging exists.
-It clarifies where the business truly wins, what it refuses to dilute as it grows, and the criteria used to make difficult decisions.
+It clarifies where the business truly wins, what it refuses to dilute, and the criteria used to make difficult decisions.
+The work itself is about how the company is led.

 Shouldn’t my CMO or leadership team already own this?

 Yes — ultimately they should.
 But inside growing companies, proximity makes it difficult to see certain patterns clearly.
 An external operator can test assumptions, surface inconsistencies, and force precision where ambiguity has crept in.
+The goal isn't to replace leadership judgment.
+It's to sharpen it — and help leadership codify it so the company can operate from it.

 Why bring in someone external?